bepetersn/aetna-assessment/README.md

 ### Tests

 There are a few test cases in `tests/` which verify the integrity of the `mergeSortedArrays` function itself.

+    yarn test

 ### Notes